Category: Victimology

 What God gives as a gift, the Beast seeks to destroy.

-The pattern of abuse is clear and consistent:
+Patterns of emotional and psychological abuse are clear and consistent:

 1. Idealization — overwhelming attention, promises, and moral posturing.